sysborg/autentiquev2/README.md

 En-US
 Documentation about API: https://docs.autentique.com.br/api/sobre-o-graphql

+Required PHP 8 or greater.
+Soon at composer.

 I prefer to work this code based on layout's idea to build the GraphQL querys.
 There are several available resources of Autentique as follow: